Residence permit for family members of Germans

 Application

 Before your visa/residence permit expires, you must apply for a residence permit.
 If you can enter the country without a visa for this purpose, you must apply for a residence permit at the Foreigners Office within 90 days of entering the country.
 Please submit the application form and the required documents online or by post.
-After your application has been checked, you will receive an appointment for a personal interview.
+After submitting your online application, you can download a completed document as a PDF for your records.
+The document will confirm your application and the authorisation/continuation of your previous residence.
+Once we have checked your application, you will receive an appointment for a personal interview.

 Period of validity